igorbrigadir/awesome-twitter-algo/README.md

 ## Discussions about The Algorithm Elsewhere

 + [What can we learn from `The Algorithm,' Twitter's partial open-sourcing of it's feed-ranking recommendation system?](https://solomonmg.github.io/post/twitter-the-algorithm/)
++ A CVE (Common Vulnerabilities and Exposures) [CVE-2023-29218](https://nvd.nist.gov/vuln/detail/CVE-2023-29218) was drafted for a potential denial of service attack using coordinated mass blocking, muting and unfollowing, citing the code release (but the attack itself was described, discussed, and widely speculated on previously).

 ## Resources for Learning More about Recsys